freedomofpress/securedrop-workstation/README.md

 make dev
 ```

 Note that this target automatically sets the `environment` variable in `config.json` to `dev`, regardless of its current value, before provisioning.
+It identifies the latest RPM you have built (using `scripts/prep-dev`), installs it, and runs the `sdw-admin --apply` command to provision the SecureDrop Workstation.

 The build process takes quite a while.
 You will be presented with a dialog asking how to connect to Tor: you should be able to select the default option and continue.
 If you want to refer back to the provisioning log for a given
 VM, go to `/var/log/qubes/mgmt-<vm name>.log` in `dom0`.
 You can also monitor logs as they're being written via `journalctl -ef`.
 This will display logs across the entire system so it can be noisy.
 It's best used when you know what to look for, at least somewhat, or if you're provisioning one VM at a time.